 Luke’s radio job also led him to discover the music of Vic Simms, his appreciation of which eventually leading to Vic himself.
 They became fast friends and eventually hatched a plan to breath fresh life into the songs that Vic had initially written and recorded in Bathurst Goal in 1973.
-The subsequent album/live show “The Painted Ladies Play Selections From The Loner”, received huge critical praise, an AIR award nomination and was the subject of a popular documentary (The Loner) and several feature stories.
+The subsequent album/live show ‘The Painted Ladies Play Selections From The Loner’, received huge critical praise, an AIR award nomination and was the subject of a popular documentary (The Loner) and several feature stories.
 The album saw Luke team up with The Medics as the core band and featured input from Ed Kuepper (The Saints), Paul Kelly, Roger Knox, Bunna Lawrie (Coloured Stone) plus members of You Am I, Powderfinger, The Church, The Go-Betweens and The Bamboos.
-In 2017, the album featured in the publication “The 100 Best Australian Albums Of All Time”.
+In 2017, ‘The Painted Ladies Play Selections From The Loner’ featured in the book ‘The 110 Best Australian Albums’.

 In 2015, Luke and some friends saw a short window of opportunity to record 10 of his own songs over a long weekend, which ended up being released as an LP titled “We’ve Come A Long Way Darling”.
 Though steeped in spontaneity, the album received high critical acclaim from across the industry and led to Luke being awarded The Billy Thorpe Scholarship Award in 2016.

 The next few years saw Luke spend much of his time on the road.
 He toured and recorded in the US with Halfway, working with producer Mark Nevers (Lampchop, Silver Jews).
 He played a large number of festival shows with ‘Buried Country’, as well as ‘16 Lovers Lane’ – a 30th anniversary tour celebrating the classic Go-Betweens album with original members Lindy Morrison, Amanda Brown and John Willstead.
-The show featured guest singers including members of Cub Sport, Ball Park Music, Montaigne, The Preatures, Royal Headache, Paul Kelly, Jen Cloher, Laura Jean and many more.
+The show featured guest singers including members of Cub Sport, Ball Park Music, Montaigne, RVG, The Preatures, Royal Headache, Paul Kelly, Jen Cloher, Laura Jean and many more.